Such is computing’s future—to each of our voices. For search. Command. And even identity recognition.

 Voice assistants hang on every word we say, when prompted.
 Their genesis has created an entire family named Siri, Alexa, Cortana, Pepper, Watson, and, most recently, Duplex.
 One wonders when smart speakers will replace what you’re looking at now—this screen.

-The promise of voice interfaces was demonstrated again this month when Google rolled out Duplex, an AI-driven voice assistant so lifelike and sophisticated that some found it astounding but others deemed it unsettling and wondered if a new era of robocall abuse just dawned.
+The promise of voice interfaces was demonstrated again in May when Google rolled out Duplex, an AI-driven voice assistant so lifelike and sophisticated that some found it astounding but others deemed it unsettling and wondered if a new era of robocall abuse just dawned.

 Google CEO, Sundar Pichai, demos Google Duplex, which calls a local business to make an appointment.